coop-rs/allow/README.md

   obsolete and removing them based on Rust version is not automated.
 Mistakes happen.
 Help report them and fix them.

+  The good news: Thanks to our test suite, fixes for any mistakes mean only extending the range of compatible Rust versions (for any lint in question), but never restricting the range.
+Hence, any fixes are backward compatible.

 ### Out of scope

 - **some** Rust versions, like 1.63, 1.65.0, 1.66.1, 1.67.0, 1.67.1, 1.68.0, 1.68.2 (at least so for